-Because occupations involving physical labor dominate the local economy, Whittemore is generally considered to be a blue-collar town.
-51.20% of the Whittemore workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Whittemore is a blue-collar town, with 51.20% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Whittemore is a city of construction workers and builders, sales and office workers, and transportation and shipping workers.
 There are especially a lot of people living in Whittemore who work in sales jobs (13.60%), office and administrative support (7.20%), and food service (4.00%).

 In Whittemore, just 8.39% of people over 25 hold a college degree, which is very low compared to the rest of the nation, whereas the average among all cities is 21.84%.